electrode-io/module-dev/README.md

 When you are ready to publish your module to [npm], please keep the following in mind:

-This module automatically setup [files] in your package.json to include these files to publish:
+This module automatically setup [files] in your `package.json` to include these files to publish:

 - `lib` - If you have JavaScript in `lib` dir
 - `dist` - If you are writing your code in [TypeScript].

 For [TypeScript], your code from `src` directory is not included.
 If you want to include `src` dir, please add that to [files].

+- If you have any other files or dirs that you want to publish, then add them to the `files` list.
 - You can run `npm publish --dry-run` to see what [npm] will do without actually publishing for real.
 - When you are ready to publish for real, you can run `npm publish`.

 ## [TypeScript] Support

-While you can boostrap your project with [TypeScript] directly, but if you want to add [TypeScript] support later, you can run the `typescript` build task any time:
+If you boostraped your project without [TypeScript], but then want to add it later, you can run the `typescript` build task any time:

 ```sh
 npx clap typescript